BridgetBennecke/rshell/README.md

 ## Attributes

 rShell can run commands as a shell, even multiple ones.
-Commands can be connected by ';','||',or '&&'.
+Commands can be connected by ''';''','''||''',or '''&&'''.
 * Maximum of 10 arguments may be used per command
+* Prints out prompt as '''user@hostname$'''

 ## Known Bugs

-* Connectors '||' and '&&' serve the same as ';'
-* When '||' or '&&' is used a segmentation fault occurs
-* the 'cd' command does not work
+* the '''cd''' command does not work
+* if multiple connectors are used on the same line, any connectors different from the first one will be seen as arguments
+* quotation marks and parenthesis are not seen differently from other arguments